jinjun78/image_alignment/README.md

 5. 'align_sift.py' was run to align the two samples.
 Features of the images were detected by SIFT detector and matched by cv2.BFMatcher.knnMatch.
 Matches with distance smaller than *0.55* were used for warping.

 ## Results
-The results are stored at the branch of "results".
+The results are stored at the directory of "results".
 The results are described as below.

 Matches and aligned result of method 1 are named as "matches_orb.jpg" and "aligned_orb.jpg" respectively.